Distributed Event Localization via Alternating Direction Method of Multipliers: PROPOSED DISTRIBUTED ALGORITHMS

 \begin{Remark 1} A distinct difference between GS-ADMM and J-ADMM is the way they update $\bm{p}_i$.
-In GS-ADMM, each cluster updates its local estimated position value in a sequential way, which requires a global predefined order.
+In GS-ADMM, each cluster updates its local estimated position value in a sequential way, which requires a globally predefined order.
 Whereas in J-ADMM, all clusters update their local estimated position values simultaneously.
-Intuitively, J-ADMM is more likely to converge slower as the updating of GS-ADMM is using the most up-to-date values while J-ADMM is not.
-This is supported by our simulation results in Sec.
-VI.
-But for large-scale networks, updating in a sequential way may be quite time-consuming.
-In this way, different updating methods should be chosen according to the size of networks and other practical concerns. \end{Remark 1}
+We remark that GS-ADMM is appropriate for small-scale sensor networks.
+But for large-scale networks, updating in a sequential way may be quite time-consuming and parallel methods like J-ADMM are more appropriate.
+So different updating methods should be chosen according to the size of networks and other practical concerns. \end{Remark 1}